Bereavement Services & Groups

 What We Offer

 Anyone who is coping with the death of a loved one is welcome to attend McNally House Hospice’s bereavement programs.
 All programs are free of charge and require registration.
-Below outlines the five different types of services available to you and your family.
+Below outlines the six different types of services available to you and your family.

 Please contact Jennifer Jowlabar – Bereavement Clinician firstname.lastname@example.org (905-309-4013 ext.
 32) for the most up-to-date information regarding our bereavement programs.

 Bereavement counselling sessions are available to individuals and families with the Bereavement Clinician, who is available to meet in the office or at the home if preferred.